 ALL MEDICINE SENT TO SCHOOL MUST BE KEPT IN THE NURSE'S OFFICE.
 The ONLY exception is for inhalers when a doctor's note is on file stating that the student must carry it through the day.

-ALL MEDICINE MUST BE DROPPED OFF & PICKED UP BY A PARENT OR GUARDIAN.
-Students may not possess prescription medicine at school (See Policy JDDA).
+ALL MEDICINE MUST BE PICKED UP BY A PARENT OR GUARDIAN.
+NO MEDICINE WILL BE SENT HOME WITH A STUDENT.
 The only exception is inhalers.
 All medicine not picked up will be discarded.

 SCHOOL RESOURCE OFFICER (SRO)